Start9Labs/documentation/site/source/guides/service-guides/lightning/zeus-cln-direct.rst

     .. figure:: /_static/images/lightning/zeus-cln-direct-step5.png
         :width: 60%

-    .. note:: If you already have other nodes configured in Zeus, go to Settings.-> Connect a node -> + .
+    .. note:: If you already have other nodes configured in Zeus, go to Settings -> Connect a node -> + .
 Then scan the QR code, and tap "Save node config".

         .. figure:: /_static/images/lightning/zeus-cln-direct-step6.png
             :width: 40%